 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care Homeless Planning The City of Dover includes funding for homeless programs as a priority in its strategic plan Council that are in line with the needs and priorities with the Continuum of Care.
+Continuum of Care Homeless Planning The City of Dover includes funding for homeless programs as a priority in its strategic plan Continuum of Care Council that are in line with the needs and priorities with the Continuum of Care.